 Perhaps the best part of TINT is obtaining rights to content to repurpose in other marketing.
 You can never have enough photographers at a special event.
 With TINT, anyone with a smartphone and a social media account is now supporting your content creation efforts.

 Facebook Pages Manager & Facebook Ads Manager

 Facebook is a powerhouse platform for event marketers.
 The Events listing is helping in marketing.
 People expect events of all sizes to have some sort of Facebook presence.
 With the vast number of people on the platform, Facebook is fertile ground to cultivate new audiences using advertising.
-We’ve discussed Facebook tools endlessly in other blogs, but we still need to give a mention to the specialized mobile applications that Facebook has released to manage brand pages and advertising.
+We’ve discussed Facebook tools endlessly in other blogs, but we still need to give mention the specialized mobile applications that Facebook has released to manage brand pages and advertising.

 Protip: Stop trying to make the native (basic) Facebook application function as a business tool.
 Download the special tools and appreciate the efficiency.

-Aviary is a graphics editor app that as acquired by Adobe.
-It is currently not supported and Adobe announced its end of life in December 2018.
+Aviary is a graphics editor app that Adobe acquired.
+It is currently not supported, and Adobe announced its end of life in December 2018.
 But it still remains a powerful tool for those who still have the app.
 The tool is quick, easy to use, and incredibly useful for minor touch-ups like color balancing and cropping.
-It was replaced by Adobe Spark and Photo Shop Express which have more muscle but not necessarily the expediency of Aviary.
+It was replaced by Adobe Spark and PhotoShop Express (now Adobe Express), which has more muscle.
 There are still some sites offering third-party downloads of it, but we’re keeping the app on our phones until we have to upgrade.

 Ready to learn how we can help with your next event?
 Schedule a call with our events specialist.